-Adverse Event Data will be transmitted to LSHTM-CTU by data entry into the trial database by to LSHTM-CTU where possible and for onward transmission to NHS Digital / NWIS.
-If a patient does not provide consent, then their personal information will be sent to LSHTM-CTU under Section 251 of the NHS Act 2006 to enable 1-year follow-up.
+Adverse Event Data will be transmitted to LSHTM-CTU by data entry into the trial database by to be sent to LSHTM-CTU where possible and for onward transmission to NHS Digital / NWIS.
+If a patient is unable to provide consent, then their personal information will be sent to LSHTM-CTU only if a representative consent has been obtained and Message Exchange for Social Care and

+Personal information will be collected for 1-year follow-up using the HES/HES-ONS dataset via NHS their personal information.
 If a patient does not provide consent and had previously opted-out of sharing their personal information, then no personal information will be sent.

-Personal information will be collected for 1-year follow-up using the HES dataset via NHS Digital / consent for continuation in the trial, the patient's data will be handled as follows:
+Digital / NWIS.
+Site investigators will ensure that patient consent is obtained for this information consent for continuation in the trial, the patient's data will be handled as follows: